avast/scala-server-toolkit/docs/micrometer.md

-# Modules Micrometer
+# Micrometer

 [![Maven Central](https://img.shields.io/maven-central/v/com.avast/sst-micrometer-jmx_2.12)](https://repo1.maven.org/maven2/com/avast/sst-micrometer-jmx_2.12/)

 `libraryDependencies += "com.avast" %% "sst-micrometer-jmx" % "<VERSION>"`

-This module allows you to monitor your applications using [Micrometer](https://micrometer.io).
+This subproject allows you to monitor your applications using [Micrometer](https://micrometer.io).
 There are many actual implementations of the Micrometer API one of which is JMX.
-Module `sst-micrometer-jmx` implements the initialization of Micrometer for JMX.
-There are also interop modules such as `sst-http4s-server-micrometer` which implement monitoring of HTTP server and individual routes using Micrometer.
+Subproject `sst-micrometer-jmx` implements the initialization of Micrometer for JMX.
+There are also interop subprojects such as `sst-http4s-server-micrometer` which implement monitoring of HTTP server and individual routes using Micrometer.

 ```scala
 import cats.effect.{Clock, Resource}